skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * In practice, it may still work if we exceed the time specified by the datasheet, so we might just try to use or smallest resistor and capacitor values available in the kit.
   * Connect the left leg of the pushbutton to ground
   * Connect the right leg of the pushbutton to pull-up resistor A
-  * Connect the capacitor with one leg connected to pull-up resistor A and the other leg connected to pull-up resistor B and the \\(\overline{WE}\\) pin.
+  * Connect the capacitor with one leg connected to pull-up resistor A and the other leg connected to RC (pull-up) resistor B and the \\(\overline{WE}\\) pin.
-  * pull-up resistor A value:
+  * pull-up resistor A value: standard pull-up value such as 10k
-  * pull-up resistor B value:
+  * (pull-up) RC resistor B value: anything between 100 and 1000 ohm if you use a 1nF capacitor, such as 680 ohm.
+Only 220 is included in the kit (can put 2-4 in series)
-  * capacitor value:
+  * capacitor value: 1nF (102 capacitor code), not included in the kit.
+Often this capacitor has a variable value depending on the temperature, the 0.1nF (101) capacitor is more stable and could be combined with a 2k-8k resistors.
 * Then you can store data by setting the address with the DIP switches and the contents with the I/O jumperwires before pressing the pushbutton, then press the pushbutton to save.
   * You need to have \\(\overline{OE}\\) high, otherwise it would not let you save (it'll just output the contents of the EEPROM at the selected address)